 It’s important to note that even though this headwear is quick-drying, it’s not waterproof!
 You’ll come home less sweaty around the hairline, but it won’t prevent rain from landing on your head or face.

-It’s also easy to choose something that suits you, with three sizing options and 10 colors available.
+It’s also easy to find the version that matches your needs, with three sizing options and 10 colors available.

 - Quick-drying, breathable fabric